cvmocanu/clean-tests-presentation/src/presentation/ideas.md

   * fix: for every test, intentionally make it fail (e.g. by having a wrong expected result), and make sure you're happy with the result
     * add assertion messages, including any needed debug information

+* Assertions on irrelevant details
+  * Consequence: Tests break unnecessarily.
+  * Fix: Assert only on observable, relevant behavior.

+* Unclear boundaries between setup, execution, and verification
+  * Consequence: Cognitive load increases.
+  * Fix: Structure tests clearly (Arrange-Act-Assert pattern).

+* Monolithic test classes/files
+  * Consequence: Hard to find and understand tests.
+  * Fix: Split into smaller, focused test classes.
+    * => it's not required to have a test class per production class; focus on testing features, not classes

 ## Principles
 * one test per functional requirement (the test name should explain the requirement)
-* prepare, execute, validate
+* setup, execute, verify
   * in this order
-  * without interleaving, e.g. "prepare,, execute, validate, execute, validate" is not good
+  * without interleaving, e.g. "setup, execute, verify, execute, verify" is not good
 * no irrelevant detail
   * use test data builders
   * use custom assertion